11/24/10

 *

-Gloria and I want to express our heartfelt gratitude to the people of Turkey, the great group of people we traveled with, Go Ahead Tours, and especially Suleyman Karaz - our very excellent tour director and guide.
+Gloria and I want to express our heartfelt gratitude to the gracious welcoming people of Turkey, the great group of people we traveled with, Go Ahead Tours, and especially Suleyman Karaz - our very excellent tour director and guide.
 We loved our travel adventure through Turkey.
-If you'd like detailed information about our tour please click here.
+If you'd like detailed information about our tour click here.

 I dedicate Prayer Stones to my wife, Gloria, with love and gratitude for all the ways she has helped and supported me, not only in this project but in all of our life's journey together.